FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 │   │   │   ├── ssl.key         # ssl certificate private key
 │   │   │   ├── ssl.nodeid
 │   │   │   ├── tars.conf       # For more information about the configuration of the tars.conf server, see Tars.conf
-│   │   │   └── tars_proxy.ini  # For details about the configuration of the tars client connection, see the configuration description of tars _ proxy.ini.
+│   │   │   └── tars_proxy.ini  # For details about the configuration of the tars client connection, see the configuration description of tars _ proxy.ini
 │   │   ├── start.sh  # Startup Script
 │   │   └── stop.sh   # Stop Script
 │   ├── gateway_30301 # Gateway Service Directory